The rack congruence condition and half congruences in racks: Existence of half congruences

-We claim that $Q=X$, where $X=\{a^k,b^k,c:k\in\integer\}$.
-Since the set $X$ contains the generators $a,b,c$, and any subquandle containing $a,b,c$ must contain $X$, to prove this claim it's sufficient to show that $X$ is closed under the quandle operations.
+We claim that $S=X$, where $X=\{a^j,b^j,c:j\in\integer\}$.
+Since the set $X$ contains the generators $a,b,c$ of $S$, and any subquandle containing $a,b,c$ must contain $X$, to prove this claim it is sufficient to show that $X$ is a subquandle, by showing that it is closed under the quandle operations.
+In doing so we will also completely determine the multiplication table in $(S,\rt)$.
+Note that we explicitly make no assumption that different expressions of the form $a^j$, $b^j$, $c$ represent distinct elements of $Q$.

-Observe that for all $k\in\integer$ we have $x^k\rt c = x^{k+1}\in X$ and $x^k\lt c=x^{k-1}\in X$.
-To show that $c\rt x^k\in X$ for all $k$ we prove by induction that $c\rt x^k=c$ for all $k$.
-The base case $k=0$ is given by the presentation, and for $k>0$ we have
+Observe that for all $j\in\integer$ we have $x^j\rt c = x^{j+1}\in X$ and $x^j\lt c=x^{j-1}\in X$.
+To show that $c\rt x^j\in X$ for all $j$ we prove by induction that $c\rt x^j=c$ for all $j$.
+The base case $j=0$ is given by the presentation, and for $j>0$ we have

-The case $k<0$ follows similarly, using the right distributivity of $\lt$ over $\rt$:
+The case $j<0$ follows similarly, using the right distributivity of $\lt$ over $\rt$ (Lemma~\ref{lem:distributivity}):

-Using the result $c\rt x^k=c$ just proved we now have
+Using the result $c\rt x^j=c$ just proved we now have